NURSING STUDENTS' ASSOCIATION OF NEW YORK STATE

 Picture

-Pareesha Shroff serves as the Breakthrough to Nursing Director for the 2025-2026 term.
-She is currently a sophomore at Long Island University Post School of Nursing and will be graduating in May of 2027.
+Pareesha Shroff serves as the Breakthrough to Nursing Director for the 2026-2027 term.
+She is currently a junior at Long Island University Post School of Nursing and will be graduating in May of 2027.

 Pareesha plays an active role in leadership, currently serving as the Co-Vice President at her